VestOfHolding/Pathfinder2EOversights/README.md

 * `p.156` in Mystic Strikes: "However, you still need an item such as **handswarps of mighty fists**...".
 Should be "**handwraps of mighty blows**".
 * `p.157-158`: Does it say anywhere that monk spells start on page 401?
 Worth considering adding?
 * `p.159` in Mountain Stance: "Trigger You are unarmored and touching the ground" should be "Requirements You are unarmored and touching the ground".
-* ~~`p.162` Ki Monk question: Is this sidebar saying that Wisdom is supposed to be the key ability for a monk's ki/spell attacks?~~ [Confirmed by Errata](https://www.reddit.com/r/Pathfinder2e/comments/crgobt/pathfinder_2e_errata_from_the_designers/) that Ki spells use a monk's Wisdom.
+* ~~`p.162` Ki Monk question: Is this sidebar saying that Wisdom is supposed to be the key ability for a monk's ki/spell attacks?~~ Updated with [official errata](https://paizo.com/community/blog/v5748dyo6sgzq?Core-Rulebook-Errata-Round-1).
 * `p.162` in sidebar: "Higher-Level Feats: **Mountain Stance (1st)**".
 Should be **Ki Strike (1st)**, as many of the other listed feats require it.
 * `p.170` in Ranger Feats sidebar: "To the Ends of the Earth" and "Triple Threat" have the same background color instead of alternating.
 * `p.176` in Stealthy Companion: Doesn't list Animal Companion as a prerequisite.
 * `p.184` in Minor Magic: Sweet, the Rogue gets spells.
 What ability do I use for the spell DC?
 There's also no trained proficiency in Spell DC or Spell Attack Roll.
 * `p.184` in Scoundrel sample rogue: Trap Finder sounds like an odd starting feat.
 * ~~`p.194` Are Sorcerers supposed to get **Resolve** at level 17?
 It's on the character specific sheet, and they're the only spellcaster to not get it, creating a strange gap between level 15 and 19.
-(Credit to [Elfteiroh](https://paizo.com/people/Elfteiroh).)~~ [Confirmed by Errata](https://www.reddit.com/r/Pathfinder2e/comments/crgobt/pathfinder_2e_errata_from_the_designers/) that sorcerers should get the Resolve class feature at 17th level, same as the wizard.
+(Credit to [Elfteiroh](https://paizo.com/people/Elfteiroh).)~~ Updated with [official errata](https://paizo.com/community/blog/v5748dyo6sgzq?Core-Rulebook-Errata-Round-1).
 * `p.195` in Reading a Bloodline Entry: "You automatically add the spells listed here to your spell repertoire, **in addtion to those you gain through sorcerer spellcasting**".
 Does this contradict the Spell Repertoire section?
 Is this a holdover from the playtest?
 * `p.199` Is Bespell Weapon a level **four** feat like the main entry says, or level **six** like the sidebar says?
 ---